playcanvas/developer.playcanvas.com/content/en/tutorials/keepyup-part-six.md

 ## User Interface

 The user interface of a game is the first thing you see and often it's the last thing people think about when making a game.
 But a good user interface will not only give your game a great style.
-It can activaly affect the number of people who can play your game.
+It can actively affect the number of people who can play your game.

 User Interfaces are built in PlayCanvas using the [Screen Component][7] and the [Element Component][8].
 There is more details in the [user manual][6]